 Shaina joined Ramah in winter 2012.
 She grew up in Milwaukee, WI and later moved to Chicago.
 Shaina graduated from the University of Michigan in 2004 with a degree in Film and Video Studies.

 After returning to Chicago with her husband, Brad (Nivo ’98), she attended The French Pastry School.
 Shaina currently lives in Evanston with her family.

-Elisa is the Health Coordinator for the Jewish Community campus in Overland Park, Kansas, the school nurse at Hyman Brand Hebrew Academy, and a member of the Midwest Medical Reserve Corp.
+Elisa is the Health Coordinator for the Jewish Community campus and Hyman Brand Hebrew Academy in Overland Park, Kansas.

 Director of Special Needs Programming

 A veteran Ramahnik, Ralph worked in the Tikvah Program at Camp Ramah Palmer from 1977-1982.
 He directed the Breira Program at Ramah Berkshires from 2002-2005.

 A graduate of Brooklyn College with a degree in Special Education, Ralph also earned a Masters in Social Work from Hunter College.

 From Louisville, Kentucky, Joe has been part of the Ramah staff for many years.
 He received a BA in English at the University of Louisville and studied Culinary Arts at Sullivan University.
 Joe and his wife Christina have one son, Joey.